 Babies from 4 months old tend to start to fall into a pattern of having regular morning and midday naps.
 The Mom’s on Call authors reflected this in their suggested routine, they had the midday nap starting anywhere from 12:30 – 1:30 pm and gave parents the choice on where in that range the nap time would start.
 I have nothing wrong with the earlier side of that time slot but for the parents who chose the latter end, I would worry that it would be too late for their baby.
 The book also suggested a too late catnap as well and a bedtime that starts on the later side than I would typically suggest for that age.
 While a bedtime on the later side may work for some babies, the more sensitive sleepers may struggle with this and become overtired or find it harder to fall asleep at night if put down too late for their little bodies.

 The book provided advice on how to get into, what they consider, a good feeding and sleep routine, but didn’t provide a lot of information on how sleep works for babies, about when they develop their circadian rhythm or about trouble shooting potential sleep problems that arise (like night wakings or early risings).
 This information is incredibly important for new parents, so that they can really be on the road to sleep success.

 I hope you found my thoughts on the Moms On Call book useful.
 I have some concerns on the content, though I’m sure there have been parents out there that have had success using the book.
 There are further Moms on Call books for 6 – 15 months and for toddlers.
 I may review those books as well later on down the track but next week I will be reviewing Gina Ford’s The New Contented Baby Book.

 If you need help with solving your child’s sleep problems, please feel free to contact Mylee at Little Big Dreamers today.
 Or you can schedule an appointment here.
+Have you had a chance to join my free community where parents come together to discuss child sleep issues?
+Join here!
 I look forward to helping you improve your child’s sleep!